XeCrippy/WpfAppByCrippy/README.md

 Mortal Kombat Komplete Edition <br/>

-*You will need to add jrpc.dll and xdevkit.dll to compile from source
+*You will need to add jrpc.dll (change JRPCPlusPlus to JRPC_Client in the project references) and xdevkit.dll to compile from source

 Images